drekka/Alchemic/WhatIsDI.md

 [Object Orientated Programming (OOP)](https://en.wikipedia.org/wiki/Object-oriented_programming) is based on the idea of a collection of objects all working together to create an application.
 For example, if a *RemoteControl* class needs to change the channel on a TV, it requires a *TV* object to change the channel on.
 In programming this is what we call a *"dependency"*.
 The *RemoteControl* class has a dependency on a *TV* object which it can then control.

 An class's dependencies are usually located in one of two ways: Either the the code has to ***"reach out"*** to find them, or the dependencies are ***"injected"*** into the object from the code that is controlling it.
-Using our remote control example, either the *RemoteControl* class has to find a *TV* object for itself, or the *Human* object using the *RemoteControl* object gives it a *TV* object to control.
+Using our remote control example, either the *RemoteControl* class has to find a *TV* object for itself, or the *Human* object using the *RemoteControl* object gives it a *TV* object to control by pointing it at the set.

 ### Reaching out - Singletons